Online Programs for Applied Learning

 Hear From Our Alumni

-Live Virtual Open House events were held for our programs in March and April 2021.
+Virtual Open House events were held for our programs in Fall 2021 and Spring 2022.
 Please click the links below to view recordings of these sessions.

 - Certificate and MAS Programs in Spatial Analysis for Public Health